starship/starship/docs/config/README.md

 :::

 ::: warning
-This module is not supported on elvish and nu shell.
+This module is not supported on nu shell.
 :::

 ### Options